20 Essential Content Marketing KPIs for Proving Your Value

 Lead Generation KPIs for Turning Readers into Potential Customers

-3. Lead Quality Score: Not all leads are created equal.
-Work with your client’s sales team to score leads based on how likely they are to become customers.
+• Lead Quality Score: Lead quality varies significantly.
+Collaborate with your client’s sales team to score leads based on purchase likelihood.

 Read More: How to Create an Effective Content Marketing Funnel